 If a mono plug is in the paddle jack at power up, the keyer will go into straight key mode.
 In this mode, there is no need for the function switch, so it is disabled.
+This function allows using an external contest keyer if desired.

-How it works
+How it works:

-Receiver
+Receiver: